-MLI is a Virginia-based non-profit organization committed to helping war-torn countries recover from conflict and regain stability.
+MLI is a Virginia-based 501(c)3 non-profit organization committed to helping war-torn countries recover from conflict and regain stability.
 Our programs are broadly split into Mine Action Programs (Mine Detection Dog Partnership Program, Survivors’ Assistance Programs, and Children Against Mines Programs) and Social Impact Programs (Women’s Empowerment, Inter-religious Reconciliation, and Leadership Development).
 Please click here to view MLI’s 2016 Annual Report and learn about some of our recent successes.

 Explore the countries we work in and where our current biggest needs are by visiting our Where We Work page.

-For many nations, a primary obstacle to achieving sustainable progress is the deadly legacy of landmines, the relics of armed conflicts that often ended long ago.
+For many nations, a primary obstacle to achieving sustainable progress and stability is the deadly legacy of landmines, the relics of armed conflicts that often ended long ago.
 Landmines halt agricultural production, impede economic growth, slow the return of refugees, instill fear, and kill and maim innocent citizens on a daily basis, injuring or killing at least one person every 40 minutes.
 Therefore, MLI’s Mine Action programs provide landmine-affected countries with the resources & training they need to rid their soil of this horrific scourge and address their long-term impacts.
 Our Social Impact programs address many of the myriad other humanitarian issues facing countries recovering from war, such as poor economic opportunities for vulnerable women, lingering tensions between ethnic and religious groups, and a lack of educational and leadership development opportunities for youth.

 Click here to visit the Giving Library website and hear from MLI’s President, Perry Baltimore, as he discusses MLI’s work around the world.